Hugh Stewart (classical scholar): Postwar life

 Stewart was commissioned by the New Zealand Government to write a history of the New Zealand Division and its service on the Western Front as part of the Official History of New Zealand's Effort in the Great War.
 He began work on the first draft in January 1919, while still in England.
 He returned to New Zealand in December that year and resumed his pre-war teaching position at Canterbury College, while continuing work on his history.
 The final result, titled The New Zealand Division 1916 – 1919: A Popular History Based on Official Records, was published in 1921 and was the primary reference for New Zealand's contribution to the campaign on the Western Front for several decades.
 Prior to its publication, Stewart's wife died shortly after giving birth to a son.

 Although discharged from the NZEF, Stewart was still in the military reserve and commanded a battalion of the Territorial Force (TF).
 He was later given command of the TF's 3rd Infantry Brigade.
 From 1924 to 1926, he was president of the New Zealand Returned Servicemen's Association.
 His leadership of the association ended when he left New Zealand to become Professor of Latin at the University of Leeds.

 On 28 July 1927, Stewart married Margaret Rosamond Poulton at Kinlet, Shropshire, England.
-The marriage was brief; she and their baby son, died during childbirth in August 1928.
+This marriage, Stewart's second, was brief; she and their baby son, died during childbirth in August 1928.
 In 1929 Stewart was appointed principal of University College of Nottingham, later to become the University of Nottingham.
 In a history of the University of Canterbury, published in 1973, the authors wrote that Stewart was the "most able leader and administrator ... the College [of Nottingham] ever had".
 The year after his move to Nottingham, Stewart married Margaret Isabel Massey in London.
 The couple had two children, a daughter and a son.

 Stewart travelled to New Zealand on holiday in August 1934 and resumed many of his past military acquaintances.
 While on passage to England he died unexpectedly aboard the ship Akaroa and was buried at sea.
 He was survived by his third wife and his three children.